 How many people have you cooked for all at once?

 The most people I have ever helped cook for was this past April when I traveled with World Vision to visit the refugee settlements in Uganda.

 When new refugees cross the border from South Sudan into northern Uganda, they are first taken by bus to the reception center at Imvepi settlement, where they are registered as refugees and given what for many is the first hot meal they’ve had in a long time.
-World Vision is leading this food provision for more than 1 million refugees, both distributing monthly food items to the people living there and providing this first meal upon arrival, all in partnership with the United Nation’s World Food Program.
+World Vision is leading this food provision for more than 1 million refugees, both distributing monthly food items to the people living there and providing this first meal upon arrival, all in partnership with the United Nation’s World Food Programme.

 This first hot meal is a massive undertaking!
 The team there prepares food for hundreds — some days, thousands — of refugees.
 On the day I visited, there were about 600 people coming through, getting registered, and being served a meal.

 And so my friend and co-star, Jen Ray, and I helped cook for 600 people.
 People who for the first time had just become refugees, many traveling for days on foot, and arrived with next to nothing at a place they would call home for who knew how long.